Leximon/Fluidlogged/README.md

 </details>

 ## Developers
-This mod provides a small API for mod developers to allow their fluids to be added by default to the fluidlogged list.<br>
+This mod provides a small API for mod developers to allow their fluids to be added by default to the fluid list.<br>
 To use it, add the property `fluidlogged` inside the `custom` object of your `fabric.mod.json` file.
-This must target a json file.<br>
+This must target another json file.<br>
 Example:
 ```json
 "custom": {